 Mary was young.
 In the context and customs of her time, she was (almost certainly) 15 or 16 years old.
 There is nothing biblical that would make Joseph too much older than that, either.

 “The Annunciation” by Henry Tanner, 1898.
-The angel here is a column of light.
+The angel Gabriel here is a column of light.
 Young Mary is alone.
 This painting was controversial because, like the earlier painting shown next, it portrays Mary on a bed.

-By the 1920s, Sigmund Freud had opened many psychological doors for painters and other artists to explore- doors of the painters themselves, their subjects, and of the viewers of the art.
-By the time the Norwegian artist Edvard Munch (yes, the same artist who did “The Scream”) painted “Madonna” in 1895, there were few restrictive rules still in effect.
+By the 1920s, Sigmund Freud had opened many psychological doors for painters and other artists to explore- psychological doors of the painters themselves, their subjects, and of viewers of the art.
+By the time the Norwegian artist Edvard Munch (yes, the same artist who did “The Scream”) painted “Madonna” in 1895, there were few restrictive religious rules or prohibitions still in effect.
 This painting reflects both the freedom felt by artists of this period, and freedom from the enforced non-sexuality of Mary by the Church.

 Liminality is a seldom used but much needed word.
 It comes from the Latin word limina, which means threshold.
 The place of liminality is a crossover point, a threshold to step across, a door to go through.
 It involves the movement from one state of being to another- the movment from single life to marriage, for instance.
 That period of engagement is the threshold to marriage; steps have been taken away from being single toward marriage.
 The time of preparation, from the time that agreement is mutual to those moments before the marriage vows are completed, is liminal time.